CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Implementation Details

-\paragraph{TimeDART~\cite{wang2024timedart}}TimeDART\footnote{\url{https://github.com/Melmaphother/TimeDART}} is a self-supervised pre-raining framework that combines causal transformer-based autoregressive modeling with a denoising diffusion process to jointly learn global trend evolution and fine-grained local patterns for transferable time-series representations.
+\paragraph{TimeDART~\cite{wang2025timedart}}TimeDART\footnote{\url{https://github.com/Melmaphother/TimeDART}} is a self-supervised pre-training framework that combines causal transformer-based autoregressive modeling with a denoising diffusion process to jointly learn global trend evolution and fine-grained local patterns for transferable time-series representations.